itspkannan/OPA-Workshop/restapi-auth-opa-integration/README.md

-# Simple OPA Integration Project
+# Rest API Authorization using OPA

 This Python project is a **proof of concept** demonstrating the integration of [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) for **authorization of a REST API**.